eamutaigwe/SQL-eCommerce-Customer-and-Order-analysis/README.md

 **Goal**

-To write SQL queries to extract specific information on customers, their demographics and associated products ordered over a determined period to inform advertisement, campaign and investment efforts to drive revenue generation.
+To write SQL queries to extract specific information on customers, their demographics and associated products ordered over a defined period to inform advertising campaign and investment efforts to drive revenue generation.

 **Methodology**